 In light of the 2008 financial crisis – which was propelled primarily by corporate misconduct and serious Wall Street delinquency – the 2010 Dodd-Frank Act was created in order to not only police investor transgressions but to incentivize those with knowledge of possible securities fraud to come forward and report their information to confidential federal authorities.

-Do you need a Whistleblower Lawyer or want to know more information about Qui Tam Law and your rights under the False Claims Act?
+Do you need a Whistleblower Lawyer or want to know more information about your rights under the SEC whistleblower program?

 There are three easy ways to contact our firm for a free, confidential evaluation with one of our whistleblower attorneys:

 Your submission will be reviewed by a Berger Montague qui tam attorney and remain confidential.